 Best databases for a calorie counter app

-Let’s go through the types of databases that make an app for calories counting a success.
+Let’s go through the types of databases that custom develop a mobile app for calories counting.

 Web application database